amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 const showLabelsValue = Generators.input(showLabels);
 ```

 Each point in the plots below represents a public school in Cambridge.
 You can hover over the points for more information including school name.
-Check to box below if you want to label the points.
+Check the box below if you want to label the points.

 ${showLabels}